lynix94/orca-lang/docs/tutorial.md

 Orca objects have it's default virtual members.
 If this members are not defined explicit, It works pre-defined way.

-belows are virtual members and It's meaning.
+belows are virtual members and It's meaning. virtual members are represented with upper case letters.

-### type
+### TYPE

 type type is data which explain object type.
 You can use this for type traits.
 If you refer this as member of variable, It returns object type.